HarveyBates/kandle/README.md

 Open PCBnew -> Preferences -> Manage Footprint Libraries -> Add existing.

 Using the above example, you would import the file `components/extern/footprints/operational_amplifier.pretty`.

+> **Attention**
+> Kandle will automatically change default text size of footprint names to 1 with a thickness of 0.15 (KiCAD defaults).

 ### Step 7
 Place on schematic in Eeschema.
 In the above example you would search for `operational_amplifier` and then select LM358.
 The symbol should already be linked to the footprint.